13 Top Reasons to Visit Greece (Updated 2024)

 7. Greek Food

-The reasons to visit Greece don’t just pertain to the sights you’ll see; your other senses are also catered for.
+The reasons to visit Greece are not only the sights you’ll see but also your sense of taste and smell, which are well catered for.

-The most famous of all the Greek foods is their olive oil, an ingredient in most Greek dishes.
+Olive oil is the most famous Greek food and an ingredient in most Greek dishes.

-Greece’s lush pastures and its free-roaming sheep and goats (whom you’ll most likely encounter meandering on the roads at some point during your trip) mean that Greek feta is also a favourite.
+Greece’s lush pastures and its free-roaming sheep and goats (whom you’ll most likely encounter meandering on the roads at some point during your trip) make Greek feta a favourite, too.

-Local olives and feta are a great accompaniment to Greek country bread (Horiatiko Psomi).
+The local olives and feta make a great accompaniment to Greek country bread (Horiatiko Psomi).
+Snack time, anyone?

-Don’t miss out on some of the top foods to try while in Greece, such as taramasalata, dolmades, moussaka, souvlaki, gyros … and, baklava for dessert.
+Don’t miss out on some of the top foods to try while in Greece, such as taramasalata, dolmades, moussaka, souvlaki, gyros … and, of course, baklava for dessert.

 greek salad with feta cheese, olives and tomatoes